Equivariant Hypergraph Diffusion Neural Operators: Introduction

-As a by-product, our proof of expressiveness does not use equivariant polynomials as a bridge, which were used previously in set-function approximation~\cite{zaheer2017deepset,maron2018invariant,segol2020universal}.
-Our statement allows precise representations of continuous equivariant set functions (when each set element has 1-dim feature channel) by compositing a continuous function and the sum of another continuous function on each set entry, while previous works have only achieved an approximation result.
+As a by-product, our proof of expressiveness does not use polynomials as a bridge, which were used previously in set-function approximation~\cite{zaheer2017deepset,maron2018invariant,segol2020universal}.
+Our statement allows precise representations of continuous equivariant set functions by compositing a continuous function and the sum of another continuous function on each set entry.
 This result may be of independent interest for the community.

 We evaluate \proj by performing node classsification over 9 real-world hypergraph datasets. \proj uniformly outperforms all baseline methods in averaged performance and achieves significant improvement (more than 2$\%\uparrow$) over 4 datasets therein. \proj also shows super robustness when going deep.
 We further carefully design synthetic experiments to demonstrate the expressiveness of \proj and the superiority of \proj in processing heterphilic hypergraphs.